ahmedshh/NatureMind-DPD-POP/README.md

 3. **Access the application**
    - Open your browser and go to `http://localhost:5002`
    - Register a new account or log in
-   - Start exploring the features!
+   - Start creating or joining activities!

 ### Manual Setup